 igrants - permanent residents, temporary workers, students, professionals, family members - come from every corner of the world, with all sovereign states now either points of origin, transit or destination, and often all three at once.
-The integration of migrants is one of the most important challenges faced by many governments and societies worldwide.
+The integration of migrants is one of the greatest challenges faced by many governments and societies worldwide.
 Strategies aimed at ensuring that the interaction between migrants and host societies is positive and mutually beneficial need to be considered an essential part of a comprehensive migration policy.
 A discussion of integration approaches is needed now more than ever today in view of new migratory patterns and greater global mobility.
 Recent security issues have brought a sharpened focus on what integration should be and to what extent current policies and practices have succeeded or failed.
 Governments, civil society, the private sector and other stakeholders are looking for different and better approaches to manage integration more effectively.
-As most migratory flows occur within regions, and many wellestablished flows occur between developing countries, integration is a challenge for the developing as well as developed world.
+As most migratory flows occur within regions, and many wellestablished flows occur between developing countries, integration is a challenge for the developing as well as developed world and not only for those states looking to integrate migrants permanently.